General Machinist (Apprenticeship)

 During the first week of the program, students will be instructed on how to access Conestoga’s learning platform, eConestoga, and may be instructed on how to download certain software products.
 Additional information may be provided about accessing other products or applications through the college server.

-- 8th Generation Intel Core i5 processor or AMD Ryzen 5 equivalent
+- 11th Generation Intel Core i5 processor or AMD Ryzen 5 5000 series

 - Minimum 16GB memory

 - Webcam functionality